handlerww/dbaas-docs/migrate-from-aurora-full-backup.md

 3. Create an Amazon's Elastic Compute Cloud (EC2) instance in which to run the migration tools.
 4. Use Dumpling to export the data from Amazon Aurora.
 5. Use TiDB to import the data to TiDB Cloud.

-> **Note:**
->
-> Because TiDB is highly compatible with MySQL databases, you can use any MySQL-native tool to perform the migration.
-For example, you can use the MySQL command-line client to import the output of `mysqldump` into TiDB; however, this approach performs considerably worse than the one we use in this article.

 ## Migration prerequisites